-- before the 72-month period expires, the worker fails to notify the WSIB of a change in circumstances or engages in fraud or misrepresentation in connection with his or her claim for benefits under the insurance plan, or
+- before the 72-month period expires, the worker fails to notify the WSIB of a change in circumstances or engages in fraud or misrepresentation in connection with their claim for benefits under the insurance plan

-- the worker was provided with a work transition (WT) plan and the plan is not completed when the 72-month period expires, or
+- the worker was provided with a return-to-work (RTW) plan (with training) and the plan is not completed when the 72-month period expires

-- after the 72-month period expires, the worker suffers a significant deterioration in his or her condition that
+- after the 72-month period expires, the worker suffers a significant deterioration in their condition that:

 - results in a redetermination of the degree of permanent impairment

 - results in an initial determination of a permanent impairment

 - is likely, in the WSIB’s opinion, to result in a redetermination of the degree of permanent impairment, or